parsotat/BatAnalysis/README.md

    - The installation is included with HEASoft but there may be additional steps to take if you have changed your anaconda version after building HEASoft.
 More information can be found here: [https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/buildinstall.html](https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/buildinstall.html)
 6. Swift BAT Pattern Noise Maps (necessary for the analysis of survey data)
-   - The pattern maps used by the BAT team are available at: [https://zenodo.org/record/7595904#.Y9q7pS-B3T8](https://zenodo.org/record/7595904#.Y9q7pS-B3T8) for download.
+   - The pattern maps used by the BAT team are available on [zenodo](https://zenodo.org/record/7595904#.Y9q7pS-B3T8) for download.
    These maps shoud be downloaded and placed into a place where the BatAnalysis code will be able to access them.
+        - _This data is most easily downloaded using the [zenodo_get](https://github.com/dvolgyes/zenodo_get) utility, especially for installation on remote servers_

 Using the SciServer interface it is easier to start using BatAnalysis since HEASoftpy and pyXspec are already installed.